 The monument in front of the center is the Three Kings Monument.
 King Mengra, the founder of Chiang Mai, stands with his friends (also kings) who were involved in the layout of Chiang Mai.
 It’s quite an iconic image that comes in various forms across the city.

-There’s no doubt that the Chiang Mai National Museum is one of the most underrated attractions in Chiang Mai: few people wonder what to do in Chiang Mai and think of this little gem!
+There’s no doubt that the city's National Museum is one of the most underrated places to visit in Chiang Mai: few people wonder what to do in Chiang Mai and think of this little gem!
 Luckily for you, we can highly recommend it!

 The Chiang Mai National Museum is the perfect continuation of the trip down history lane that the Chiang Mai City Arts and Cultural Center would’ve started!
 It’s small and quiet so the exhibitions tend to make quite an impact.